dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

         - Gary Roberts, the blackmailer, with wife Maggie

-        - Cynthia Tate, the former secretary
+        - Cynthia Tate, a former secretary for the resort

-        - Barney Kale, the investor
+        - Barney Kale, the now ex-cop

         - Terry Mayhew, the investor

-    - When Kale checks in he demands that Sandford give him the room that Roberts has.
+    - When Kale checks in he demands that Sandford give him the room that Roberts already has.
 This later gives Roberts an excuse to go there.

     CABOT COVE